sunnyeyez123/python_hangman/README.md

 Guess a word from word lists at 3 different difficulties: easy, normal and hard.
 Easy words are at an elementary school reading level.
 Normal words are a middle school reading level.
 Hard words are at a high school reading level.

 ### Phrases
 Guess a phrase from various topic lists.
-The current list contains English idioms.
+You can choose between English idioms and company slogans.

 ## Coming Soon
-- More topic lists for the phrase game mode
 - Being able to guess the full word or phrase
 - All time win streak
 - All time win percentage